Kurve mit Gabionen bauen21 scaled - Securing slopes with gabions - building perfect corners and curves

 But there would also have been a disadvantage.
 Cutting through the galvanized steel would make the separation point susceptible to rust and corrosion.
 In view of an expected service life of several decades, I would have had to treat all separation points generously with zinc spray.

-Alternatively, I could place the individual wire baskets inside each other to form a corner, which would leave the galvanization of the wire mesh intact.
+Alternatively, I could place the individual wire baskets inside each other to form a corner.
+The galvanization of the mesh mats would remain intact.
 However, twisting the spirals should be much more strenuous as the baskets would have more tension on each other.

 I opted for the second option – I could always shorten the baskets.